rszmacinski/native-apps-api-orchestration/docs/poll.md

 poll
 ----
-  Request for outcome to the startup service.
+  Request for outcome to the Startup service.
 A call to startup MUST have been performed first.
+This service should be invoked every 2 seconds to verify the outcome of the Startup service call.

 * **URL**